Free & Fun - Five things to do in South Wales

 National Waterfront Museum, Swansea

 A nature reserve that offers a haven for wildlife on the edge of the city.
-It also benefits from a new RSPB visitor centre, a café, shop and children’s play area.
+It also benefits from a new RSPB visitor center, a café, shop and children’s play area.
 There are also spectacular views of the Severn estuary and now is the best time of year for a bit of bird spotting.

 Cardiff residents can have unlimited free days out at Cardiff Castle.
-The Castle Key gives you free entry to the castle grounds, Norman Keep, the Firing Line exhibition, the wartime tunnels and the Interpretation Centre as many times as you like.
+The Castle Key gives you free entry to the castle grounds, Norman Keep, the Firing Line exhibition, the wartime tunnels, and the Interpretation Centre as many times as you like.
 Apply at the Castle Ticket Office by taking proof that you live or work in Cardiff (a council tax bill or a letter from your employer is fine).
 Take a picnic, dress the children up as knights and princesses and watch them play happily for hours.